 NOTE: This option may cover tools unavailable at Drake and may not provide rationale for decision making.

-- Self-service assistance: Visit the Learn Ultra knowledge base category to see guides including Copying Courses in Blackboard Learn (How-to), which provides instructions on copying Original courses to Ultra.
+- Self-service assistance: Visit the Blackboard Ultra knowledge base category to see guides including Copying Courses in Blackboard (How-to), which provides instructions on copying Original courses to Ultra.
 Additional Learn Ultra resources will be available soon.

 - Ask for assistance from ITS or Drake Online